Authenticité (Zaire): The "Three Zs"

 The most widely recognized result of authenticité was the renaming of the nation from the Democratic Republic of the Congo to Zaire, a Portuguese mispronunciation of the Kikongo word nzere or nzadi, which translates as "the river that swallows all rivers".
-It is not known for certain why President Mobutu chose a Portuguese colonial name instead of an authentic Congolese name.

 A biography about Mobutu by Le Monde journalist Jean-Pierre Langellier, however, traces the naming of the currency zaire back to a dinner, in June 1967, attended by Mobutu's economic adviser Jacques de Groote, the governor of the Central Bank Albert Ndele, and Belgian historian Jan Vansina; where the latter came up with the name as it believably designates, in different local languages including Kikongo, the "river which swallows all rivers".

 Four years later, Mobutu also renamed the country, and the Congo River, "Zaire".
-He referred to them as "Les Trois Z—Notre Pays, Notre Fleuve, Notre Monnaie" ("The Three Zs: Our Country, Our River, Our Money").
+He referred to them as "Les trois Z—notre pays, notre fleuve, notre monnaie" ("The three Zs: our country, our river, our money").